Arghajit47/playwright-pulse-dashboard/README.md

-# Pulse Dashboard
+# Pulse Dashboard Component

-Pulse Dashboard is a web application designed to provide real-time monitoring and historical analysis of Playwright test executions.
+**Pulse Dashboard Component** is a reusable Next.js component package designed to provide real-time monitoring and historical analysis of Playwright test executions.
 It helps development and QA teams to quickly identify issues, track test performance over time, and gain insights into failure patterns.

+This package provides the UI components.
+The consuming Next.js application is responsible for providing the backend API endpoints and data.

-## Key Features
+## Key Features (UI Package)

 -   **Live Results View**: Displays up-to-the-second results from the latest Playwright test run, with detailed views for each test.
 -   **Summary Metrics**: At-a-glance overview of the current test run, including total tests, pass/fail/skipped counts, and overall duration.
 Clickable cards allow quick filtering of the live results.